 The five steps of design thinking methodology allow us to go beyond just design.
 They can, over time, empower those who are charged with patient care and operations to own the resulting innovations and adopt the changes needed to thrive within them.

-- Building Empathy: This step involves encouraging the process of unlearning—of suspending our assumptions for the sake of inspiration and insight.
+- Building empathy: This step involves encouraging the process of unlearning—of suspending our assumptions for the sake of inspiration and insight.
 This begins with empathy.
 The goal is to ensure designers and decision-makers fully understand those who will be using their facilities.
-Thus, it provides groups a rich foundation for the human-centered process that follows.